Best Prepaid Cell Phone Plans of 2020

 If you don’t like the sound of Visible, check out some other prepaid plans.
-Just remember that Visible will cost you $10–$15 less than you’d get with another provider.
+Just remember, some of these plans may be cheaper, but that doesn’t mean they’re better.

 Get the amount of data, talk, and text that you need.

 - Unlimited talk and text

 - Only compatible with older phones

 Tracfone might be the cell phone company that your parents first used in the ‘90s, but the ‘90s are back in fashion, right?
 Seriously, though, Tracfone’s low-tech cell phone plans have something to offer folks who don’t need a ton of data.

 Who needs an unlimited plan?
 Well, some people do.
 But your grandparents probably aren’t using Instagram all day, and your kids shouldn’t be.
 Tracfone’s cheap low or no-data plans could be perfect for either generation.